pushbits/server/README.md

 ##### Getting information about a access token

 With a valid access token you can get information about it from `/oauth/tokeninfo`.
-This is ment for testing if a token is issued correctly.
+This is meant for testing if a token is issued correctly.

 ```bash
 curl \